Australia's system is more uniform than the US, but not uniformly better

 US private payers have responded rationally to paying higher prices for newer medicines by paying less for older treatments, including generics and biosimilars, and favouring their use.

-In Australia, we pay low prices for new medicines, which means patient access is often delayed, while paying relatively higher prices for biosimilars, and not encouraging their use more forcefully.
+In Australia, we demand low prices for new medicines, which often results in delayed patient access, while paying relatively higher prices for biosimilars and not encouraging their use more forcefully.

 Which system has it the right way around?